The-SP/ChatVerse/README.md

-# KuraKani
+# ChatVerse

-Kurakani is a real-time chat application built with Django and Channels.
+ChatVerse is a real-time chat application built with Django and Channels.
 The app allows users to create chat rooms and communicate with each other in real-time via WebSocket connections.

 ## Setup